exoplanet-dev/exoplanet/joss/paper.md

 research domain, there is significant investment into the discovery and characterization of exoplanets, planets orbiting stars other than our Sun.
-These datasets are large (on the scale of hundreds of thousands of observations per star from space-based observatories such as _Kepler_ and _TESS_) and the research questions are becoming more ambitious (in terms of both the computational cost of the physical models, and the flexibility of these models).
+These datasets are large (on the scale of hundreds of thousands of observations per star from space-based observatories such as _Kepler_ and _TESS_), and the research questions are becoming more ambitious (in terms of both the computational cost of the physical models and the flexibility of these models).
 The packages in the _exoplanet_ ecosystem are designed to enable rigorous probabilistic inference with these large datasets and high-dimensional models by providing a high-performance and well-tested infrastructure for integrating these models with modern modeling frameworks such as `PyMC3`.
-Since its initial release at the end of 2018, `exoplanet` has been widely used with HOWMANY citations of the Zenodo record [@zenodo].
+Since its initial release at the end of 2018, `exoplanet` has been widely used with 58 citations of the Zenodo record [@zenodo].

 # The _exoplanet_ software ecosystem